 Quarterly and annual statistics for goods on a balance of payments (BOP) basis and for services are included in the U.S. International Transactions Accounts (ITAs), which are published by BEA in news releases in March, June, September, and December and in the Survey of Current Business in the January, April, July, and October issues.
-The next release of the ITAs is scheduled for September 15, 2016.
+The next release of the ITAs is scheduled for June 18, 2014.
+The Survey of Current Business is available online at www.bea.gov/scb/index.htm.